botpress/readme/docs/INTEGRATIONS/building-integrations/key-concepts/architecture.md

 * The bot generates a response which is then sent back to the Botpress platform.

-  6.0 This output is transformed by the integration code into a format the external systems can understand.
+  6.0 This output is transformed by the integration code into a format that external systems can understand.

 * The response is translated back into a format that the external system can understand.